bengal865/web-design-challenge/instructions.md

 Click the USE THIS TEMPLATE button to make a copy of the starter repo.

-Verify in GitHub Desktop that GitHub duplicated the starter repo for you.
+Verify in GitHub Desktop that GitHub duplicated the starter repo for you on your workstation.

 ## Directions